BANGAUTOGLASS

 Whether it makes financial sense to file a claim depends on your deductible and the overall cost of the replacement.
 If your deductible is higher than the repair cost, paying out of pocket may be the better choice.
 If it's lower, filing a claim is probably worth it.

 If you haven't started the insurance process yet, Bang AutoGlass can assist you with navigating the claim — walking you through what information you'll need and helping make the process less confusing.
-Just keep in mind that the claim itself is filed with your insurance provider; the shop assists, but the claim is yours to submit.
+Just keep in mind that the claim itself is filed with your insurance provider; the shop assists.

 What to Expect from Mobile Acura RDX Door Glass Replacement